 Financial problems is one of the biggest worries that can negatively affect your mental health.
-According to the Police Federation's annual Pay & Morale survey results published in November 2020 just under a third of respondents said that their household was worse off financially now than before the COVID-19 crisis.
+According to the Police Federation's annual Pay & Morale survey results published in December 2021 73% of respondents said that they feel worse off financially compared to 12 months ago.